 The terms of a three-year International Monetary Fund loan agreement signed in 2009 with Congo forbade the state-owned miner from taking on new external debt at non-concessional rates.
 The IMF prematurely canceled the loan program in December after the country failed to disclose the full details of one of Gecamines’ asset sales to Israeli billionaire Dan Gertler.

-The company is also nearing the end of an audit of its joint ventures with partners including Glencore International Plc (GLEN) and Freeport McMoRan Copper & Gold Inc. (FCX), Yuma said.
+The company is also nearing the end of an audit of its joint ventures with partners including Glencore International Plc (GLEN) and Freeport McMoRan Copper & Gold Inc. (FCX:US), Yuma said.

 To contact the reporter on this story: Michael J. Kavanagh in Kinshasa at email@example.com

 To contact the editor responsible for this story: Antony Sguazzin at firstname.lastname@example.org